KavyaSethia/Reminder-bot/README.md

 ## Future Scope

-we plan to include NLP(natural language processing) features to make the bot able to respond to various inputs of the users accordingly.
+We plan to include NLP(natural language processing) features to make the bot able to respond to various inputs of the users accordingly.
 This will ensure diverse and easy chatting options to the users and will expand the user base as different languages can be used to use our bot.
 The bot is currently usable to telegram app.
-We plan to expand it's usability to wattsapp and other common social media sites according to grwoing user requirements.
+We plan to expand it's usability to whatsapp and other common social media sites according to growing user requirements.
+Also we will add multi lingual facility.

 ## Feedback

 This bot has various necessary features required.
 Please leave us a feedback.
-It will help us improve our project. we are open to all types of feedbacks
+It will help us improve our project.
+We are open to all types of feedbacks
 Hope you liked it!!